-The invigilator must ensure that learners do not start the assessment until instructed to do so not offer any advice or comment on the work of any candidate ... provided with the correct assessment ...
+The invigilator must ensure that learners do not start the assessment until instructed to do so not offer any advice or comment on the work of the candidate during or after the assessment ... provided with the correct assessment ...

 During and after the test, the invigilator must: